-This method must follow the Australian Building Codes Board (ALCB) Protocol for Building Anergy Analysis Software Version.
-This Protocol describes the essential elements of structural software that can be used for designing in compliance with the DTS provisions as well as general requirements for software documentation, testing, quality assurance and user training.
+This method must follow the Australian Building Codes Board (ABCB) Protocol for Building Energy Analysis Software Version.
+This Protocol describes the essential elements of structural software that can be used for designing in compliance with he DTS provisions as well as general requirements for software documentation, testing quality assurance and user training.

 To meet the Protocol, evidence must be provided by the software supplier that demonstrates the building energy analysis software complies with the Protocol.
-The Protocol also requires that a training program for users is available for the current version of the software and any obsequent new version also that trainers be "technically qualified and well versed in the functionality of the program and the alculation methods employed".
+The Protocol also requires that a training program for users is available for the current version of the software and any subsequent new version, and that trainers be technically qualified and well versed in the functionality of the program and the calculation methods employed".

-To comply with the ABCB Protocol, the sectware must;
+To comply with the ABCB Protocol, the software must:

-- be commercially available - be based on a simulation rogram with an equily climate data file - be capable of computing the annual energy consumption of a building in accordance with the Verification Method of the BCA - be capable of geometrically discriping the building in three dimensions including consideration of the surface azimuth, tilt angle and adjacent structures and features - provide results comparable to other similar software in accordance with ANSI/ASHRAE Standard 140-2007 (the Standard) - detail the Azimuth, which is a mathematical concept defined as the angle, usually measured in degrees (°), between a reference plane (usually True North) and a point.
+- be commercially available - be based on a simulation program with an hourly climate data file - be capable of computing the annual energy consumption of a building in accordance with the Verification Method of the BCA - be capable of geometrically describing the building in three dimensions including consideration of the surface azimuth, tilt angle and adjacent structures and features - provide results comparable to other similar software in accordance with ANSI/ASHRAE Standard 140-2007 (the Standard) - detail the Azimuth, which is a mathematical concept defined as the angle, usually measured in degrees (°), between a reference plane (usually True North) and a point.